RyanLikesCrypto/advent-of-code-2021/README.md

 # Advent of Code 2021
-This is my code solutions for https://adventofcode.com/2021
+These are my code solutions for https://adventofcode.com/2021.
+I am choosing to solve these in Scala.